Tell you what though:

 Squarespace Alternatives: Shopify

-Shopify is a leading e-commerce platform serving over one million and powers 500,000 plus stores.
+Shopify is a leading e-commerce platform serving over one million and powers more than 600,000 stores.
 The reason for its wide reach is the fact that it has all you need to sell pretty much everything.

-You can sell physical products, digital products, services and even drop shipping.
+You can sell physical products, digital products and services.
 It allows its users to customize the design and increase its functionality by providing access to over 1200 apps.

 In addition, it offers multichannel selling, a vast inventory system as well as 24/7 live chat, phone, and email support.

 Shopify provides four pricing plans to choose from including Shopify Lite, Basic Shopify, Shopify, and the Advanced Shopify plan.

 The Shopify Lite plan is in the lowest tier of Shopify plans and costs $9 each month.
 It integrates with either a social media platform or an existing website.
 This allows you to embed Buy Buttons to an already existing site.